Beacon teacher has learned to read her music students

 At the June recital each year, held at Atlas Studios in Newburgh, students play on an 1888 Steinway Grand Piano.
 “Recitals are important,” Terrell says.
 “If you’re not gearing up toward sharing with family and friends, you don’t get to that next level.”

 Summer is a good time to start lessons, she adds, because there are fewer distractions such as school and sports to compete with practice time.
 She also holds two camps over the summer, one focused on composing and the other on duets.
 Students must have a piano or keyboard at home for practice.
 See pianoadventuresbeacon.com.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.